alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You can make plant passports when you pass your inspection - APHA will explain how to do this.

 Permission to make passports lasts a year, but you may need more inspections if your site has a higher risk of disease.
-If you renew your permission, you have to pay the fee again.
+If you renew your permission, you have to pay the fee for inspection again.

 ###Check if you need a supplier document